 Fraud cases are among the most complex criminal matters in North Carolina.
 The statutes are complicated, and there are numerous actions that fall under the umbrella of fraudulent conduct.
 Plus, the punishment for a conviction is quite harsh, since fraud is charged as a felony in virtually all cases.
-If you’ve been arrested or are under investigation, time is of the essence to retain the help of our skilled Charlotte fraud lawyers at Randall & Stump, PLLC.
+If you’ve been arrested or are under investigation, time is of the essence to retain the help of our skilled Charlotte fraud lawyers at Randall & Stump, Criminal Defense Attorneys.

 We understand that your situation may appear bleak, but you should always remember that an arrest isn’t a conviction.
 Our white-collar crime attorneys are dedicated to fighting the prosecution’s allegations at every opportunity, and presenting the best defenses available in your case.